 Oftentimes, when a crown falls out, it can leave the nerves exposed to the elements, creating intense pain and sensitivity.
 Over-the-counter medication can prove helpful (always take as directed), but should not be viewed as a long-term solution.
 Many homeopathic remedies exist for the treating of light to severe toothaches but exercise caution when applying any topical analgesic.

-It goes without saying—if you are experiencing a broken crown, be sure to chew all food on the opposite side of the affected tooth until you can get it replaced (you will probably find it too painful to use the damaged side anyways).
+It goes without saying—if you are experiencing a lost crown, be sure to chew all food on the opposite side of the affected tooth until you can get it replaced (you will probably find it too painful to use the damaged side anyways).
 But that’s not all.
 You will need to monitor the types of foods you consume while awaiting your dental appointment.
 Try to avoid anything that can cause further damage, decay or pain, including:

 -Foods and drinks with extreme temperatures (coffee, tea, soups, etc.)